Every Consulting Firm Needs a Discovery Service

 Two watch-outs I experienced with my clients.

-- C-level only: I recommend that consulting leaders limit their contact to the C-level (or senior project owner) and avoid getting dragged into the implementation work by the implementation team (being in cc in hundreds of emails, help!).
+- C-level only: I recommend that consulting leaders limit their contact to the C-level (or senior project owner) and avoid getting dragged into the implementation work by the implementation team (being in cc in hundreds of emails).
 That’s why consultancies better define the boundaries of their retainer (e.g., 1x workshop per month for roadmap review, C-level only, etc.).

 - Volume risk: Selling advisory retainers is a great way to have predictable revenue, but consultancy owners also have to be careful to oversell and run out of capacity suddenly with too many retainers.